vermuz/mani-professional-notes/README.md

 # Mani Professional Notes

 ### Introduction
 In my professional career, I have always considered learning to be one constant.
-While acquiring new skills, it would be great to keep track of certain principles that can be applied in any new environment.
-This is my repo to help me remember the foundations that I shouldnt lose sight of in everyday professional work.
+This is my professional notebook.

 ### Table of Contents